Flow / Admins / Developers

 Record-triggered flows are the declarative equivalents of an Apex trigger.
 Essentially, this flow type will remain dormant until a specific change is made to a record.

 The ability to handle before and after events was previously not something a declarative tool could do and was reserved for Apex only.
-However, with the Spring ‘20 release, flows now have the ability to run before the record is saved.
+However, with the Spring ‘20 release, flows can now run before the record is saved.
 This is a huge step for Flow and will grant even more power to declarative users.

 Not so much a feature of Salesforce Flow, but definitely something to be aware of as a declarative developer.
 It’s no surprise that Workflow Rules and Process Builder are joining Salesforce Classic over the rainbow, and this timeline gives a good overview of how long that process will take.